asimtarapathak/Random-Password-Generator/PasswordGenerator V2/ReadME.txt

   Random -> For randomizing characters
-  String -> For generating letters, numbers and punctuation pyperclip -> For copying to clipboard cryptography -> For generating jey, loading key, encrypting and decryptinh file.
+  String -> For generating letters, numbers and punctuation pyperclip -> For copying to clipboard cryptography -> For generating jey, loading key, encrypting and decrypting file.

  Note:</b> You need to install PyQt5, pyperclip, cryptography before running the script else the program won't work.